StrakaLiu/FG-MoE_turbulence_model/README.md

 4. Run the case with the `PysimpleFoam` or the `PyrhoSimpleFoam` solvers.

-An example of the case set-up can be found at `$INSTALL_LOCATION/FG-MoE_turbulence_model/requiredModules/sampleCaseSet_channelFlow/` dictionary.
+An example of the case setup can be found at `$INSTALL_LOCATION/FG-MoE_turbulence_model/requiredModules/sampleCaseSet_channelFlow/` directory.
 This is a channel flow at $Re_\tau=5200$.
 It can be run and post-processed by: